I was asked a little while ago by someone I know who’s working for a great NGO if I could help with designing a logo. This is what I came up with.

 I looked at the jump and tried to take a mental picture, then I used a grey marker for a quick gesture and finished it with a pentel brush pen.
 These are no more than 2 minutes each.

-I'm a storyboard and graphic novel artist.
-I am currently a story artist at House of Cool on the animated feature "Day of the Dead" for Real FX.
+I'm a story artist currently working at House of Cool on animated feature films.

 “A truly important work that is well worth the read.”

 —School Library Journal, *starred review, 03/13